A Journey Within and Beyond Love and Relationships

-It seemed to turn us into more lovable people or maybe made the others seem more loving.
+It seemed to turn us into more lovable people or maybe made others seem more loving.
 It was an illusion, however, because at the same time that the addiction gave us a short-term experience of bliss by hijacking our own store of pleasure neurotransmitters and spending them all at once on us, it was actually depleting us and creating dependency.

-The good news is that the same things help us recover from our chemical addiction – going to meetings, developing a relationship with a healing higher power, helping us live our lives without relying on chemicals to make it doable, helping with relationships as well.
+The good news is that the same things help us recover from our chemical addiction – going to meetings, developing a relationship with a healing higher power, helping us live our lives without relying on chemicals to make it doable, helping with love and relationships as well.
 We do not have to figure out how to heal our broken hearts and misguided ways of relating all on our own.

-As we continue to recover, we gradually fill the hole in our soul with a genuine source of nourishing, soothing love, the love that life has for all parts of itself.
+As we continue to recover, we gradually fill the hole in our souls with a genuine source of nourishing, soothing love, the love that life has for all parts of itself.
 When our hearts are reopened enough, the in and outflow of life’s love for us happens naturally.
 Then we do not need to look at others as food for our hungry hearts.
 Instead, we practice giving, knowing that we will always receive, if not right in this moment, then in another.
 Once reconnected to our own source of true love, we relax, trusting that we will never again have to go too long without love.